-Weaving Shores Kissing Buoy is a studio project from the course Formworks at Columbia University that I introduced here
+Weaving Shores Kissing Buoy is a studio project from the course Formworks at Columbia University that I introduced here.

 [Concept of floating concrete buys in Weaving Shores Kissing Buoy, via]